-- 8:00 Board bus and travel to the newly renovated Hibbing Mine View about 75 miles north of Duluth. - 9:30 Arrive at Mine View for a geology/mining background on the Iron Range and a reclamation overview. - 10:45 Arrive at Department of Natural Resources Reclamation Research laboratory and field demonstration areas and the Drill Core Repository. - 11:45 Arrive at MN Discovery Center for lunch at the Pavilion and a discussion of the development of the Redhead Mountain Bike Facility. - 12:45 Tour Redhead trails and/or the mining museum. - 2:30 Depart for Duluth.
+- 8:00 Board bus and travel to the newly renovated Hibbing Mine View about 75 miles north of Duluth. - 9:30 Arrive at Mine View for a geology/mining background on the Iron Range and a reclamation overview. - 10:45 Arrive at Department of Natural Resources Reclamation Research laboratory and field demonstration areas and the Drill Core Repository.

+- 12:45 Tour Redhead trails and/or the mining museum. - 2:30 Depart for Duluth.